PauM4/Windjammers/docs/index.md

 Both Players:
 - DPAD for movement.
 - A to throw frisbee.
 Pressing DPAD you can launch diagonally up or down respectively.
+Without the frisbee, do a dash movement.
 - B to throw a lob.
-Pressing DPAD you can launch diagonally up or down respectively.
+Pressing DPAD you can launch diagonally up, down, closer or further respectively.
 - Spamming Y to block the frisbee.
 After blocking it, pick up the frisbee and press Y again to perform the super shot.
-- Start to pass screens, select character and select stage.
+- Start to pass screens, select character and select stage (Player 2 only can select character).

 Keyboard:

 Player 1(Left):
 - WASD for movement.
 - V to throw frisbee.
 Pressing W or S you can launch diagonally up or down respectively.
+Without the frisbee, do a dash movement.
 - B to throw a lob.
-Pressing W or S you can launch diagonally up or down respectively.
+Pressing WASD you can launch diagonally up, down, closer or further respectively.
 - Spamming N to block the frisbee.
-After blocking it, pick up the frisbee and press Y again to perform the super shot.
+After blocking it, pick up the frisbee and press N again to perform the super shot.
 - Space bar to pass screens, select character and select stage.

 Player 2 (Right):
 - Arrow keys for movement.
 - O to throw frisbee.
 Pressing arrow keys you can launch diagonally up or down respectively.
+Without the frisbee, do a dash movement.
 - P to throw a lob.
-Pressing arrow keys you can launch diagonally up or down respectively.
+Pressing arrow keys you can launch diagonally up, down, closer or further respectively.
 - Spamming I to block the frisbee.
-After blocking it, pick up the frisbee and press Y again to perform the super shot.
+After blocking it, pick up the frisbee and press I again to perform the super shot.
 - Enter button to select character.

 Debug functions: